aleroux85/isodev/README.md

-# multidev
+# IsoDev
-Run multiple development environments in containers to keep your OS clean with development environments that are isolated and reproducible.
+Run multiple development environments in Docker containers.
+This allows you to keep your OS as clean as possible since development setups are not done directly on the OS but in containers.
+For example, you can create a ML development environment with all the tools it needs and a separate PHP environment for a project you are maintaining.
+Such environments can be isolated from the OS and each other for improved predictability of complex development requirements.
+The ability to create and store your own environments makes your setups highly reproducible.